Overview

 Total Annual Fund Operating Expenses after Fee Waiver and Expense Reimbursement

-1 The Adviser has committed through March 31, 2026, to waive fees and/ or reimburse expenses to the extent necessary to ensure that the Fund’s net operating expenses, excluding brokerage commissions, interest, taxes, and extraordinary expenses, do not exceed the net operating expense ratio of 0.65%.
+1 The adviser has contractually agreed through March 31, 2027, to waive fees and/or reimburse expenses of the Fund's Z Shares to the extent necessary to ensure that the net operating expenses, excluding brokerage commissions, taxes, and extraordinary expenses, do not exceed the net operating expense ratio of 0.75%.
 This expense limitation agreement may be changed or terminated only with approval of the Board of Trustees.

 Investment Minimum